Table of Contents

 Two, make sure you deliver value to your prospects.
 For instance, as said earlier, offering a free SEO audit or providing innovative SEO tips can create a positive impact.

-You can also send a follow-up message in a while if you haven’t received a reply.
+You can also send a follow-up message if you haven’t received a reply.
 Make sure you don’t pester people with frequent follow-ups.
-Otherwise, you might end up annoying them, which, in turn, creates a poor impression for your business.
+Otherwise, you might end up annoying them, which, in turn, creates a poor impression of your business.

 8. Offer Monthly SEO Packages